 Ensure that the magnetic whisk is attached properly to the nipple on the bottom of the frother.

 Simply adjust the position of the whisk and the frother will start working properly.

 Sometimes the magnet inside a whisk loses its power.
 To fix it gently tap the frother on a hard surface and it will start working.

 If your Nespresso milk frother is heating the milk properly but not frothing it then the possible cause is a dirty or damaged magnetic whisk.

 Regularly cleaning the magnetic whisk is important to keep it clean and ensure that it spins smoothly.
 If you don’t do it regularly the milk residue will build up over time and cause malfunctioning.

-The best part is you can easily get a replacement that fits your Nespresso milk frother.
+The best part is you can easily get a Replacement Whisk that fits your Nespresso milk frother at a very cheap price.
 And even a beginner can replace it easily.

 3) Burnt heating component and thermocouple

 Burnt Heating element

 The heating component is a copper strip printed on an electric circuit.